-Only available if you have specified a 'Throughput and Frame Loss' test on the 'Control' of the Test Setup screen.
+Only available if you have specified a Throughput and Frame Loss test on the Control screen.
 Use this test if you want to perform both a Throughput test and a Frame Loss test while using the same test parameters for both.